zlsa/zlsadesign.com/content/article/reports-from-the-orion-arm/disappearance-of-the-emissary.md

 If they were, they would have seen the white dot appear in the sky above, flaring out into the wide blue plume of a hydrogen engine burning hard.

 Somehow, the _Hipparchus_ had survived the drop into normal space.
-In a massive stroke of luck, it was traveling slow enough to drop into normal space with G-forces low enough to be survivable The hull had been compressed by almost a foot, and the crew compartment bulkhead was warped out of shape.
+In a massive stroke of luck, it was traveling slow enough to drop into normal space with G-forces low enough to be survivable.
+The hull had been compressed by almost a foot, and the crew compartment bulkhead was warped out of shape.
-But the structure held, and the _Hipparchus_ was still spaceworthy.
+But the structure held, and the _Hipparchus_ was still spaceworthy, if only for a few more minutes.

 The captain of the _Hipparchus_ regained consciousness first.
 Of the entire crew, the captain was the most used to high G-forces, having flown high-performance racing ships as a child.
-The captain glanced through the ship logs, 6
+The first thing he felt was the engine burn that pushed him into his seat.
+He pulled up the engine performance screen and was greeted with pages of flashing alarms.

-With the reactor offline, the backup batteries could only power the life support and distress beacon for about a week.
+With the reactor offline, the engines were running directly off the jump drive capacitor bank.
-It was designed to maintain the ship's atmosphere while rescue ships zeroed in on the beacon.
-There was no use for that in an abandoned system.
+They only had enough energy stored for a few more minutes of this hard burn.
+Once the capacitors ran dry, the ship wouldn't have any thrust remaining and would continue on its current trajectory forever.

+The captain flipped to the targeting screen to identify the destination that the ship was targeting with its burn.
+It had located an abandoned mining outpost nearby, and more importantly, it was in the right direction.
+The ship's computer had automatically targeted the outpost landing pad and started the emergency landing burn.
+There would be enough energy in the capacitors to burn for a landing at the outpost, but the remaining energy wouldn't last very long running the life support and distress beacon.
-Once the batteries ran out, there was no chance of rescue or survival, especially in deep space.
+Once the capacitors ran out, there was no chance of rescue or survival, especially if the rest of the system was abandoned.

 <!--
 Rather than put two doors on the spacecraft, the engineers at Xon came up with a smart solution.